DigiBP/Team-Victorinox/README.md

 The make scenario with the weebhok and send email modules are scheduled for immediate (as soon as data arrives) and therefore does not need to be run immediately.
 A medication dispensation email will be sent from teamvictorinoxoutlook.com account with the follwoing text:
 <<Dear Customer, the medication you orderd has dispensed.
 Thank you for choosing our pharmacy.
 Your Victorinox team.
 >>

+To Do: add a further service task for the email to be send to people with PRO enrollment (with the form).